Lellansin/Brotli-RFC-cn/compressed-representation-of-prefix-codes.md

 We can now define the format of the complex prefix code as follows:

-o  2 bits: HSKIP, the number of skipped code lengths, can have values of 0, 2, or 3.
+* 2 bits: HSKIP, the number of skipped code lengths, can have values of 0, 2, or 3.
 The skipped lengths are taken to be zero.  \(An HSKIP of 1 indicates a Simple prefix code.\)

-o  Code lengths for symbols in the code length alphabet given just above, in the order: 1, 2, 3, 4, 0, 5, 17, 6, 16, 7, 8, 9, 10, 11, 12, 13, 14, 15.
+* Code lengths for symbols in the code length alphabet given just above, in the order: 1, 2, 3, 4, 0, 5, 17, 6, 16, 7, 8, 9, 10, 11, 12, 13, 14, 15.
 If HSKIP is 2, then the code lengths for symbols 1 and 2 are zero, and the first code length is for symbol 3.
 If HSKIP is 3, then the code length for symbol 3 is also zero, and the first code length is for symbol 4.

 ```
   The code lengths of code length symbols are between 0 and 5, and they are represented with 2..4 bits according to the variable- length code above.
 A code length of 0 means the corresponding code length symbol is not used.